 Referral/advocate marketing received the highest percentage of votes for being a top spending priority in 2018, with grades for quality and quantity of leads at 68% and 63%, respectively.
 This was one diversion from the digital focus.
 The leads channel garnered decent marks for producing quality and quantity of leads.
-One of the first things we discovered were the most widely-used channels.
+One of the first things we discovered was the most widely-used channels.

 Surprisingly, only 45 percent of marketing automation users found that marketing automation is "very" or "extremely important."